fiskaltrust/interface-doc/doc/general/installation/installation.md

 For operating the fiskaltrust.Middleware on-premise or off-premise, the components of the fiskaltrust.Middleware need to be configured, downloaded, installed and started:

-## Configuration of Middleware components (Cashbox configuration)
+## Configuration of Middleware components

+## (Cashbox configuration)

-The components of the fiskaltrust.Middleware need to be configured in the fiskaltrust.Portal to meet the needs of the environment where the Middleware should be operated.
-Which components are available, needed and how they are configured, is dependent on the local market regulation.
+The components of the fiskaltrust.Middleware need to be configured in the fiskaltrust.Portal for the environment where the Middleware should be operated.
+The availability of components and its configuration options are dependent on the local market regulation.

 For example, it must be configured the endpoints where the POS system can reach the service, in which database the processed data from the service is to be stored, which Signature Creation Device (SCD) is to be used for the signatures and how the SCD can be reached for the service.